 Click here for more information

 The 2020 judges are J.M.
 Coetzee, Lisa Gorton, and Peter Rose (ABR Editor and CEO).

 Click here for more information about the judges.

 The Calibre Essay Prize is one of the world’s leading prizes for a new essay and it is now worth a total of $7,500.
 The Calibre Essay Prize, then known as the Calibre Prize for an Outstanding Essay, was first presented in 2007 to Elisabeth Holdsworth for her essay 'An die Nachgeborenen: For Those Who Come After' as part of a joint initiative between ABR and Copyright Agency's Cultural Fund.

 Past winners include Lucas Grainger-Brown (2018), Michael Adams (2017), Sophie Cunningham (2015), Christine Piper (2014), and Martin Thomas (2013).
 More information about past winners, and links to their winning essays, can be found here.

 Please read our Frequently Asked Questions page before contacting us with queries about the Calibre Essay Prize.

-We gratefully acknowledge the long-standing support of Mr Colin Golvan QC and ABR Patrons.
+We gratefully acknowledge the long-standing support of Colin Golvan AM QC, and Peter McLennan and Mary-Ruth Sindrey.